I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-tagks_videoinfoheader2.md

 Reserved for system use.
 Must be set to zero or the connection will be rejected.

-`rcSource`

-Specifies a clipping rectangle that selects the portion of the active video signal to use.

-`rcTarget`

-Specifies a rectangle that indicates what part of the target buffer to use.
+`bmiHeader`

+Indicates a <a href="..\ksmedia\ns-ksmedia-tagks_bitmapinfoheader.md">KS_BITMAPINFOHEADER</a> structure that contains color and dimension information for the video image bitmap.

 ## Remarks
 To describe a video stream without bob or weave settings, use <a href="..\ksmedia\ns-ksmedia-tagks_videoinfoheader.md">KS_VIDEOINFOHEADER</a>.